 The Debrief on Briefing Documents: How to Maximize Your Briefing Book for FDA Advisory Committee Meetings

-Similar to the Sponsor’s presentation, no two briefing documents are exactly alike.
+Similar to the sponsor’s presentation, no two briefing documents are exactly alike.
 Based on 3D Communications’ work on hundreds of briefing documents, we put together some tips on what ADCOM members want to see.

 First, the document will be available to the public (with the exception of briefing documents for closed sessions).
-As a result, Sponsors must be very deliberate about what information – particularly proprietary information – they choose to share.
+As a result, sponsors must be very deliberate about what information – particularly proprietary information – they choose to share.

-In general, a briefing document for a new chemical entity will include an executive summary, disease background, unmet medical need, product background, clinical pharmacology, overview of clinical development including regulatory history, efficacy from key studies, safety including topics of special interest, risk management plan, and a benefit/risk conclusion.
+In general, a briefing document for a new chemical entity will include an executive summary, disease background, unmet medical need, product background, clinical pharmacology, overview of clinical development including regulatory history, efficacy from key studies, safety including topics of special interest, risk management plan, and benefit-risk conclusion.
 The executive summary is arguably the most important section of this entire document, in part because it may be the only section that is read from start to finish.

 Based on these practices, 3D recommends starting the briefing document with a relatively long executive summary (10-15 pages).
 We also suggest structuring the body of the document so it is easy to navigate with a detailed table of contents, cross-links, and clear headings.

-A few final points: Be transparent.
+A few final points: be transparent.
 Get ahead of any major issues likely to be brought up by the FDA or ADCOM members.
 It is better to acknowledge shortcomings and use the opportunity to explain them, rather than to appear to be hiding things.
 3D Communications’ general rule of thumb is to include data that most of the committee members will want to see, use the appendices for things that one or two members may want to see, and leave the rest for Q&A.

 Once a draft of the briefing document is complete, test it.
-3D Communications recommends two mock meetings to test the briefing document strategy before the final version is due to FDA.
-Getting feedback to determine the best order in which to present the studies, how much detail to include on a topic of special interest, or whether the document sets up the presentation appropriately, is invaluable in being able to refine both content and structure.
-The process of writing a briefing document can be overwhelming, but if done properly, it can improve the clarity and relevance of a Sponsor’s message and ultimately boost their chances of a favorable ADCOM meeting recommendation.
+3D Communications recommends two mock meetings to test the briefing document strategy before the final version is due to the FDA.
+Getting feedback to determine the best order in which to present the studies, how much detail to include on a topic of special interest, or whether the document sets up the presentation appropriately is invaluable in being able to refine both content and structure.
+The process of writing a briefing document can be overwhelming, but if done properly, it can improve the clarity and relevance of a sponsor’s message and ultimately boost their chances of a favorable ADCOM meeting recommendation.